Griffith College Legal Debating Competition 2019

 The competition is open to all fourth, fifth and sixth year secondary school students.

-Successful teams will at this time be assigned to either the proposition or opposition of the motion.
+• Successful teams will be at this time be assigned to either the proposition or opposition

 - The teams will consist of 4 students where each student will speak for between 3 - 5 minutes to a maximum of 15 minutes per team.

 - There will be a knock from the time-keeper at the end of 1 minute and the end of 4 minutes so students can keep track of timing, followed by a double-knock at 5 minutes.

 - Students will be penalised in points for continuing after 5 minutes.

 - Points of information are allowed but only between the first knock at 1 minute and the second knock at 4 minutes so the first minute and the last minute of a speech cannot be interrupted.

 - The proposition will start the debate with the first speaker (usually the captain) speaking first, followed by the opposition captain, alternating until all 4 team-mates on each side have spoken.

 - There is no specific time-allocation for rebuttal so it should be integrated into speeches.

 - Judges do not tend to ask questions but are permitted to do so.

 The teams that reach the final will be informed before lunch.